Modern pentathlon: Shooting and running

 From 1912 to 1988 regular pistols or later sport pistols were used for shooting.
 From 1989 until 2009, the shooting discipline involved firing a 4.5 mm (.177 cal) air pistol in the standing position from 10 metres distance at a stationary target.
 The format was that of the 10 metre air pistol competition: each competitor had 20 shots, with 40 seconds allowed for each shot.
-Beginning with the World Cup events in 2011, laser pistols were used instead of pistols with actual projectiles.
+Beginning with the World Cup events in 2011, in a move designed to improve the safety and sustainability of the sport, laser pistols were used instead of pistols with actual projectiles.
+At the same time, unlimited shots were allowed for each timed shooting round.
 There is a slight delay between the trigger pull and the laser firing, simulating the time it would take for a pellet to clear the muzzle.
 Air pistols with laser transmitters were introduced during the transitional period and are still in use.
 Purpose-built laser pistols are developed and commonly used since the middle of the 2010s.
-Laser pistols and targets have to be homologated by the UIPM.
+Laser pistols and targets have to be certified by the UIPM.
+The standard target dimension is a 250 mm diameter circle, with a target valid zone of 59.5 mm.

-Until the 2000 Olympics, the running distance was 4 kilometres.
-The running discipline was shortened to a 3 km cross-country run afterwards.
+Until 2000, the running distance was 4 kilometres.
+At the 2000 Olympics, the running discipline was shortened to a 3 km cross-country run.